rohan-varma/rohan-varma.github.io/_posts/2018-1-9-Loss-Fun.md

 $$ L_{i} = - \log p(Y = y_{i} \vert X = x_{i})$$.

 In particular, in the inner sum, only one term will be non-zero, and that term will be the $$\log$$ of the (normalized) probability assigned to the correct class.
 Intuitively, this makes sense because $$\log(x)$$ is increasing on the interval $(0, 1)$ so $$-\log(x)$$ is decreasing on that interval.
 For example, if we have a score of 0.8 for the correct label, our loss will be 0.09, if we have a score of .08 our loss would be 1.09.
-(TODO figure out what base this is)

 Another variant on the cross entropy loss for multi-class classification also adds the other predicted class scores to the loss: